Christmas in Philly: 10 Festive Events Not-to-Be Missed

 Dilworth Park really is the centerpiece of all the holiday excitement each December.
 Along with the Rothman ice rink and Christmas Village, you will also have the opportunity to see a pretty cool light show which projects onto this grand historic building.
 This beauty was built for $24 million between the years of 1871-1901.

-New this year, organists and pianists will be on-site for a special Play the Lights special event, held Tuesday & Wednesday nights from 8:45-9:30pm.
+New for 2021, organists and pianists will be on-site for a special Play the Lights special event, held Tuesday & Wednesday nights from 8:45-9:30pm.

 It’s a pretty fun and rare experience to see a colorful, spirited light show projected on to such an old building, so do take the time out for this one!